joramwessels/MGR/logbook.md

 ## Week 2
 __**Th 20-04-2017**__
-**11:00-11:30:** Update deliberation.
+**11:00-11:30:** Second meeting.
 I am well on schedule.
 The proposal will focus on electronic music, it will use a proven algorithm (probably Wu or Choi), but it will innovate on the scale of classes/genres.
 My plan for the coming week:
 * Write & hand in research proposal (may run it by supervisors first)